 Every winter we like to find ways to feed the birds who live in our neighbourhood.
-In the past we have made garlands of treats and we have turned dried gourds into bird feeders.
+In the past we have made garlands of treats, we have turned dried gourds into bird feeders and we even shared how to make bird seed ornaments.
 This year I had a pile of little pumpkins and gourds left over from Thanksgiving and thought they would make perfect homemade gourd bird feeders.

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.